42 Commonwealth

 The land on which 42-44 Commonwealth were built was part of a larger tract of land originally purchased from the Commonwealth of Massachusetts on May 2, 1860, by shipping merchant and US Congressman Samuel Hooper.
 He and his wife, Anne (Sturgis) Hooper, lived at 27 Commonwealth.

-42 Commonwealth was built as the home of Mrs. Jane Hereford (Hallett) Sayles, the widow of Francis Willard Sayles, and their daughter, Laura Larned Sayles.
-Francis Sayles’s brother-in-law and sister, John Cauldwell Sharp and Helen (Sayles) Sharp, lived at 40 Commonwealth.
+42 Commonwealth was built as the home of Jane Hereford (Hallett) Sayles, the widow of Francis Willard Sayles, and their daughter, Laura Larned Sayles.
+They previously had lived at 17 Louisburg Square.
+Francis Sayles’s brother-in-law and sister, Dr. John Cauldwell Sharp and Helen (Sayles) Sharp, lived at 40 Commonwealth.

 Francis Sayles had been a textile merchant in his father’s firm, Sayles, Merriam & Brewer.
 He was one of 45 passengers killed on May 6, 1853, when a New York & New Haven Railroad train went through an open drawbridge into the Norwalk River.